Editorial Review

 How to Stay Compliant as a Peptide Researcher

-Practical compliance in the current regulatory environment requires attention to several key areas:
+Practical compliance in today's regulatory setting requires focus on several key areas.

-Documentation: Maintain clear records of all peptide purchases, including supplier COAs, shipping documentation, and intended research use statements.
-In the event of regulatory inquiry, comprehensive documentation demonstrates good-faith compliance.
-Store records for a minimum of three years.
+Documentation: Keep clear records of all peptide purchases.
+This includes supplier COAs, shipping records, and intended research use statements.
+Complete documentation shows good-faith compliance during any regulatory inquiry.
+Store records for at least three years.

-Labeling Compliance: Ensure all peptides in the laboratory or facility are properly labeled as "For Research Use Only — Not for Human Consumption."
-This labeling is not merely a suggestion — it is a legal requirement that defines the regulatory category under which the product was sold.
-Remove any peptides that arrive without proper RUO labeling from the research workflow until compliance is verified.
+Labeling Compliance: Ensure all peptides in the lab are labeled "For Research Use Only — Not for Human Consumption."
+This is not just a suggestion — it is a legal requirement that defines the product's regulatory category.
+Remove any peptides that arrive without proper RUO labeling until compliance is verified.

-Institutional Review: If the research involves human subjects, ensure proper IRB (Institutional Review Board) approval and IND (Investigational New Drug) applications where required.
-The FDA's IND pathway is mandatory for any peptide administered to human subjects in a research context, regardless of the peptide's regulatory category.
+Institutional Review: If the research involves human subjects, secure proper IRB approval and IND applications where required.
+The FDA's IND pathway is mandatory for any peptide given to human subjects in a research context.
+This applies regardless of the peptide's regulatory category.

 Important Disclaimer — For Research Use Only